 Looking for a regal address to build his fine home, John Reagan bought a lot in the posh Kountze Place suburb in present-day North Omaha.
 Established by Omaha pioneer Herman Kountze, Kountze Place was built out to attract the city’s prominent families.
 As a streetcar suburb with a dedicated line running up North 24th Street, Kountze Place also had fine electric lamps lined curbed streets while the lots were already served by essential building blocks like running water and sewage.
 All this was part of Kountze’s plot for hosting the 1898 Trans-Mississippi Exposition on this land, and it worked for drawing Reagan in.

 The architect of Reagan’s house was a Scotsman named James Bayne Mason.
 He designed it as two and a half stories tall, with a full basement and a lot of rooms.
-Although it has a mere 1,600 square feet of space, the house looks large and commanding from the outside.
-It is clear Reagan wanted to add to it eventually.
-It’s eleven foot tall porch is spectacular, with a pedimented front supported by tall columns raising to the height of the second story roofline.
+Although it had a mere 1,600 square feet of space, the house looked large and commanding from the outside.
+It was clear Reagan wanted to add to it eventually.
+The eleven foot tall porch was spectacular, with a pedimented front supported by tall columns raising to the height of the second story roofline.
 The whole house was clearly influenced by the Classical Revival buildings constructed for the Exposition.
 Reagan and his family moved out in 1920.

 Soon after, like with several other large homes in Kountze Place, it was advertised as an apartment.
 At first, the entire house was for rent.
 An advertisement in the Omaha World-Herald in 1921 said,